Anarchism in Denmark: Early 20th century

+Post World War II

-In the 1960s, Danish anarchists began to participate in the creation of freespaces, as part of the nsscent squatting movement.
+In the 1960s, Danish anarchists began to participate in the creation of freespaces, as part of the nascent squatting movement.
 The most significant act of which was the establishment of Freetown Christiania in an abandoned army barracks of Copenhagen in 1971, beginning an anarchist project to create a self-governing society.
 This catalyzed decades of activity in the squatters movement, with squats that followed in its wake including the Ungdomshuset, BumZen and Børnehuset.
 This rise in the squatting activity eventually culminated in the Battle of Ryesgade, during which squatters clashed with the police that were enforcing an eviction notice.

 In 2009, the anarchist organization Libertære Socialister was established, forming a federation from a number of groups throughout Denmark and carrying out a number of protest actions throughout the 2010s before being dissolved in 2017.